engrsaheed/EarthThemeForBrackets/README.md

 ![earth theme](https://github.com/Denisov21/EarthThemeForBrackets/raw/master/screenshot1.png)

 #Install
-This theme has been designed to versions later than Brackets 0.41.
+This theme has been designed for Brackets 0.42.
 To install this theme on Brackets 0.41 look at this procedure: https://github.com/Denisov21/EarthThemeForBrackets/issues/1